Shijing station (Guangzhou Metro)

 Shijing Station (石井站 (石井站, sek2 zeng2 zaam6, Shíjǐng Zhàn)) is a metro station of Guangzhou Metro Line 8, at Shijing Subdistrict, Baiyun District, Guangzhou, Guangdong, China.
 The station opened on November 26, 2020, with the opening of the northern extension of Line 8.

 The station has an underground island platform.
 Platform 1 is for trains towards Jiaoxin, whilst platform 2 is for trains towards Wanshengwei.
 There are 4 exits, lettered A, B, C and D. Exit B is accessible.
+Exit A is located on Shijing Avenue, whilst exits B, C and D are located on Shisha Road.